logo

 What kind of degree do I need to be a school psychologist?

 According to NASP, school psychologists need to complete a minimum of a specialist-level program to be qualified.2 Specialist-level programs typically award an EdS, SSP, or PsyS, but some award an MA, MS, or MEd.
 As long as the degree earned is a specialist-level degree, the title typically doesn’t matter.
-A specialist-level degree involves 60 graduate semester credits, along with a 1,200-hour internship.
+A specialist-level degree involves 60 graduate semester credits, along with a 1,200-hour internship taking approximately 30 weeks of full-time work.

 How long does it take to get a degree in school psychology?